Ikytsu/Easier-BrainFuck-Intepreter/README.md

 Easier-BrainFuck is an interpreted adaptation of the BrainFuck programming language aimed at simplifying its usage while retaining its core concepts.
 The interpreter is based on my interpreter for brainfuck: https://github.com/Ikytsu/BrainFuck-Interpreter-in-C

 ## Prerequisites
-- If you are on windows you can simply install the .exe in releases, but for any other reasons i give you the tutorial.
+- If you are on windows or linux you can simply install the compiled project, but you can compile it yourself as well

 - main.c is a little bit different depending if you are on linux or windows, make sure to choose the correct one
 - Ensure `gcc` or `clang` and `make` (optional) are installed and added to your system's PATH (if you are not on linux)